univention/univention-corporate-server/doc/manual/installation.rst

 ============================

 Univention provides UCS as Docker images in the `Docker Hub
-<https://hub.docker.com/u/univention/>`_.
-The description of the Docker images
+<docker-hub-univention_>`_.
+The description of the Docker images explains how
-explains how they can be configured.
+they can be configured.

 In a standard installation, the Docker images are used in a network that cannot be reached directly from outside the server.
 If multiple Docker images are used